 Follicle tracking is done via an internal (transvaginal) ultrasound in combination with monitoring your blood levels for the female hormones oestrogen and progesterone.

 Follicles may be tracked in a natural cycle.
-When a leading follicle is seen (average size 22 mm, with a range of 17-27mm) this is the best time to have intercourse.
-Alternatively, medication which promotes the release of the mature egg (luteinising hormone) may be administered.
+When a leading follicle is seen (average size 22 mm, with a range of 17-27mm) then intercourse may be appropriately timed.
+Alternatively, drugs which promote release of the mature egg (luteinising hormone) may be administered.

 For most IVF treatments, your ovaries will be artificially stimulated with follicle stimulating hormone (FSH) which produces multiple mature follicles which are then harvested following administration of luteinising hormone (LH).
 In this setting, your follicular development is followed more closely with 2 to 4 ultrasound scans, and regular blood sampling to track your hormone levels.
 The timing of your egg collection is based on the ultrasound and your blood results.
 This information will be provided to you by your IVF nurse or clinician.